krupakmurthy/final_capstone/README.md

 Nandini Krupa Krishnamurthy

 #### Executive summary
-This analysis explores the relationship between news sentiment and stock market movements for Dow Jones, NASDAQ, and S&P 500 from October 1, 2024, to January 31, 2025.
+This analysis explores the relationship between news sentiment and stock market movements for Dow Jones, NASDAQ, S&P 500, Bitcoin and Dogecoin from October 1, 2024, to February 28, 2025.
 We performed exploratory data analysis (EDA), sentiment analysis, and machine learning modeling to understand how media coverage influences stock prices and volatility.

 #### Rationale
 Why should anyone care about this question?